top of page

 05 - Stuffing

-Inside the Pit, a reed scaffolding is created fixed to the wall, which serves to support a straw cavity.
+Inside the Fossa, a framework of reeds is fixed to the wall, which serves to support a layer of straw.

 06 - Flooring

-Once the straw is finished, a raised wooden plank is created on the bottom of the Fossa, on which the sacks of cheese will be placed during pitting.
+Once the straw lining is complete, a raised wooden platform is constructed at the bottom of the Fossa, on which the cheese sacks will be placed during the aging process.

 Pavimento in legno sul fondo di una antica Fossa malatestiana prima dell'infossatura del formaggio